kmurf1999/rust_poker/README.md

 ## Installation

 Add this to your `Cargo.toml`:
 ```
 [dependencies]
 rust_poker = "0.1.7"
 ```
 **Note**: The first build of an application using `rust_poker` will take extra time to generate the hand evaluation table

 ## Hand Evaluator

-- Evaluates hands with any number of cards from 0 to 7
+Evaluates the strength of any poker hand using up to 7 cards.
-- Higher score is better

 ### Usage